Current ministry Location – Peru

-Sister Pat entered the Congregation on September 2, 1965 in Topsfield, MA from St. Bernard’s parish, Levittown, N Y. She made her First Profession of Vows on June 24, 1968 at the Maryknoll Sisters Center, Maryknoll, NY and her Final Profession of Vows on May 18, 1975 in Peru.
-She received a Bachelor of Arts Degree in Community Service from Mary Rogers College, Maryknoll, NY in 1972 and was assigned to Peru that same year.
+Patricia (Pat) Ryan entered Maryknoll September 2, 1965 at Topsfield, MA from St. Bernard’s parish, Levittown, N Y. She made her First Profession of Vows on June 24, 1968 at Maryknoll, NY and her Final Profession of Vows May 18, 1975 in Peru.
+Sister Pat received a Bachelor of Arts in Community Service from Mary Rogers College, Maryknoll, NY in 1972 and was assigned to Peru that same year.

 Sister Pat studied Spanish at Barranco in Lima, Peru from November 1971-February 1972 and began ministry in June of 1972 in the Prelature of Juli among the Aymara people.
 By 1973, Sister Pat was in full time Adult Education ministry at the Rural Education Institute engaged in rebuilding the Aymara people’s low self-image.